 (2) Our investment in marketable debt securities is classified as Level 2.
 The fair value is measured using quoted market rates based on most recent transactions from an independent third party source.
-The pricing of our marketable debt securities as of March 31, 2011 and December 31, 2010 was 102.75% and 103.00%, respectively.
+The pricing of our marketable debt securities as of June 30, 2011 and December 31, 2010 was 102.75% and 103.00%, respectively.
 See Note 4.
 Marketable Securities for further discussion.

 (3) Our bonds payable and bank borrowings are at a variable interest rate.
-The estimated fair value of our bonds payable approximated their carrying values at March 31, 2011 and December 31, 2010 based upon prevailing market interest rates for similar debt arrangements.
-Subsequent to March 31, 2011, we entered into a new \$210,000 Unsecured Credit Agreement which provides for the opportunity to increase the credit amount up to a total of \$250,000.
-The new Unsecured Credit Agreement provides a revolving line of credit with no scheduled maturities other than the maturity date of April 18, 2015, and allows us to borrow at the same interest rates applicable to borrowings under our prior agreement, 150 basis points over LIBOR based on current leverage ratios.
-Subsequent to March 31, 2011, we borrowed \$70,000 under our new Unsecured Credit Agreement.
-After this borrowing we had \$70,000 outstanding under the new Unsecured Credit Agreement with \$140,000 available for borrowing.
+The estimated fair value of our bonds payable and bank borrowings approximated their carrying values at June 30, 2011 and December 31, 2010 based upon prevailing market interest rates for similar debt arrangements.
+Subsequent to June 30, 2011, we borrowed \$5,000 and repaid \$50,000 under our Unsecured Credit Agreement.
+As a result, we had \$25,000 outstanding under our Unsecured Credit Agreement with \$185,000 available for borrowing.

 (4) Our obligation under our senior unsecured notes is classified as Level 3 and thus the fair value is determined using a widely accepted valuation technique, discounted cash flow analysis on the expected cash flows.
 The discount rate is measured based upon management's estimates of rates currently prevailing for comparable loans available to us, and instruments of comparable maturities.
-At March 31, 2011 and December 31, 2010, the discount rate used to value our future cash outflow of our senior unsecured notes was 5.5%.
+At June 30, 2011 and December 31, 2010, the discount rate used to value our future cash outflow of our senior unsecured notes was 4.8% and 5.5%, respectively.
+Subsequent to June 30, 2011, we sold to Prudential \$50,000 aggregate principal amount of 4.8% senior unsecured term notes fully amortizing to maturity of July 20, 2021.
+The proceeds were used to pay down amounts outstanding under our Unsecured Credit Agreement.